 - It has antioxidant and anti-inflammatory properties which can contribute to cell membrane function ( anti-aging)

 OBESITY RELATED CHRONIC DISEASES

 Obesity has become a common public health issue with a cluster of metabolic abnormalities.
 The incidence of obesity-related chronic diseases is increasing rapidly worldwide Evidence has accumulated indicating that obesity is closely associated with a state of systematic, low-grade inflammation characterized by activation of inflammatory signaling pathways and abnormal cytokine production in adipose tissue

-ANTI-TUMOR ACTIVITY, SUCH AS AN ALTERNATIVE SUPPORT THERAPY FOR THE BIG ”C” AND HIV
+ANTI-TUMOR ACTIVITY, SUCH AS AN ALTERNATIVE SUPPORT THERAPY FOR THE BIG ”C”.

 In 1952 a Swedish doctor, Astrid Brohult, observed that feeding bone marrow extracts from fresh calf bones to children with leukemia tended to raise their white blood counts.
 Her biochemist husband spent years trying to figure out the active compound, which he discovered to be alkylglycerols.
 They brought their discovery to a pharmaceutical company, who had trouble extracting enough alkylglycerols from bone marrow for commercial use.
 This company’s researchers figured out that the best source of alkylglycerols was the Greenland shark, whose liver oil contains up to 50 percent alkylglycerols.
 (Squalene)